coldtype/coldtype/docs/tutorials/drawbot.rst

     long_txt1 = "Here is a long string which needs line-breaks to be typeset correctly — something Coldtype can’t do but DrawBot (by leveraging the CoreText APIs on macOS) can handle with aplomb."

-    long_txt2 = "Here is another long string, this time set into an oval, made possible by sending textBox a BezierPath generated from a DATPen via the .bezierPath method available on the DrawBotPen."
+    long_txt2 = "Here is another long string, this time set into an oval, made possible by sending textBox a BezierPath generated from a DATPen via the tobp method available in the coldtype.drawbot helpers module."

+    import coldtype.drawbot as ctdb

     @drawbot_script((500, 500))
     def combined_idioms(r):